beardandcode/users/README.md

 A library to manage and manipulate users for use with a webapp.

-## Dependencies

-As [com.beardandcode/forms](https://github.com/beardandcode/forms) is still in early development there aren't any artefacts published to clojars.
-So in order to fulfill this dependency, you will need to check out this project and run `lein install` locally.

 ## Try

 Find your way to the directory where you checked out this project and execute the following: